dchoi294/reading-notes/401/class11.md

-# class 11 Reading Note
+# Class 11 Reading Note

 JupyterLab is a next-generation web-based user interface for Project Jupyter.
 It enables you to work with documents and activities such as Jupyter notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.